morepath/dectate/doc/usage.rst

   are executed only when the user explicitly *commits* the configuration.

+* Dectate-based decorators always return the function or class object that is decorated unchanged, which makes the code more predictable for a Python programmer -- you can use the function or class directly in your Python code, just like any other.

 * Dectate-based configuration systems are themselves easily extensible with new directives.